kmontag/modeStep/README.md

 - Choose `modeStep` as one of your control surfaces, and select the main SoftStep port (generally `SoftStep (Control Surface)` or `SoftStep`) for the Input and Output.
-- Ensure the `Remote` checkbox for the selected MIDI port is enabled under the `Input Ports` and `Output Ports` sections.
+- In the section with Track/Sync/Remote/MPE checkboxes:
+  - **for most users:** ensure that all checkboxes are disabled for the modeStep input/output ports.
+  - **if you're using any [standalone presets](#standalone-presets):** ensure that the Remote checkbox is enabled for the modeStep input port, and that all other checkboxes are disabled for the modeStep input/output ports.

 ### SoftStep 2